canonical/charmed-cassandra-snap/README.md

 ### Single Node Deployment Example

 1. Start a Cassandra daemon: `sudo snap start charmed-cassandra.daemon`.
-2. After a while, you will be able to retrieve a cluster status via `charmed-cassandra.nodetool status`.
+2. After a while, you will be able to retrieve a cluster status via `sudo charmed-cassandra.nodetool status`.

   ```
   Datacenter: datacenter1